+- · Managing the internal audit activity

 - Nature of work

 - Engagement planning

 - Performing the engagement

 - Communicating results

 - Monitoring progress

 - Communicating the acceptance of risks

 ASSURANCE AND CONSULTING SERVICES

 All internal audit assurance and consulting services fall within the scope of the 'Definition of Internal Auditing'.
 The provision of assurance services is the primary role for internal audit.
 This role requires the internal audit to provide an annual internal audit opinion based on an objective assessment of the framework of governance, risk management and control.
 This opinion is required to be considered as part of the Council's Annual Governance Statement.